 Bedaquiline and pretomanid are new anti-tuberculosis agents.
 They affect novel targets in the tuberculosis bacilli and present promising new options to treat MDR-TB.
 This phase II/III study will evaluate safety and efficacy of novel combinations of new (bedaquline, pretomanid) and existing TB drugs (linezolid, moxifloxacin, clofazimine) in a 6-month treatment regimen.
 The aim is to improve currently very poor outcomes and shorten treatment of MDR-TB.

 The trial is run and sponsored by the international medical humanitarian organisation Médecins Sans Frontières/Doctors Without Borders (MSF) and is supported by the London School of Hygiene & Tropical Medicine, as well as other leaders in medical research.
-A Swiss TPH team from the Pharmaceutical Medicine Unit is responsible for the monitoring of the trial.
+A Swiss TPH team from the Clinical Operations Unit is responsible for the monitoring of the trial.

 The first trial site of TB PRACTECAL is based at the MSF supported hospital in Karakalpakstan, in North West Uzbekistan.
 Other sites will be in Belarus and South Africa.